Meet Our Team

 About Adam Gamber

-Adam specializes in tutoring mathematics, standardized test prep, and writing/composition.
+Adam specializes in teaching mathematics, standardized test prep, and writing/composition.
 He created the Math For Life curriculum, designed to prepare students of all ages and levels of experience for practical applications of mathematical concepts.
 Before joining the CFF team, Adam was a tutor for Miles Smart Tutoring Inc. He graduated from Dickinson College, where he majored in math with career interests in sustainability and higher education.
 Adam is inspired by witnessing students’ moments of realization, when what they’re learning suddenly clicks.

 Patricia Duross photo